Mohammad Hejazi

-Mohammad Hossein-Zadeh Hejazi (محمد حسینزاده حجازی, 20 January 1956 – 18 April 2021) was an Iranian military commander in the Islamic Revolutionary Guard Corps.
+Mohammad Hossein-Zadeh Hejazi (محمد حسینزاده حجازی, 20 January 1956 – 18 April 2021) was an Iranian Brigadier General in the Islamic Revolutionary Guard Corps.
+He served as Deputy Commander in Chief of the Islamic Revolutionary Guard Corps from 2008 to 2009 under the presidency of Mahmoud Ahmadinejad.
+Hejazi previously served as the commnder of the Basij from 1998 to 2007.

 Early life and education

-Hejazi was born in Esfahan in 1956.
+Hejazi was born in Isfahan in 1956.
 He attended the University of Tehran.

 Career

 Hejazi became a member of the Islamic Revolutionary Guard Corps in May 1979.
 He served as the intelligence and security advisor to the Supreme Leader Ali Khamenei.
-He was a former commander of Basij, the auxiliary Iranian paramilitary branch of the Islamic Revolutionary Guards Corps.
-On January 20, 2020, he became the Deputy Commander of the Quds Force, by decree of the Supreme Leader, Ali Khamenei.
+He was a former commander of Basij, the auxiliary paramilitary branch of the Islamic Revolutionary Guards Corps.
+On 3 January 2020, he became the Deputy Commander of the Quds Force, by decree of the Supreme Leader, Ali Khamenei.

 Allegations

 It is alleged by the American Jewish Committee that Hejazi, while serving as an advisor to Khamanei, attended a meeting in August 1993 to plan the AMIA bombing in Argentina along with Khamanei, Rafsanjani, then president, Ali Fallahian, then intelligence minister, and Ali Akbar Velayati, then foreign minister.

-The subject was the deputy commander of the Islamic Revolutionary Guard Corps in 2008 and the commander of Tehran's Tharallah military base whose units were central to the government efforts to combat the 2009 Iranian presidential election protests.
+The subject was the deputy commander of the Islamic Revolutionary Guard Corps in 2008 and the commander of Thar-Allah Headquarters whose units were central to the government efforts to combat the 2009 Iranian presidential election protests.